Godfrey Mwakikagile: Education and early employment

-After completing his studies at Wayne State, Mwakikagile went to Aquinas College in Grand Rapids, Michigan, in 1976.
-One of his professors of economics and head of the economics department at Aquinas was Kenneth Marin who once worked as an economic advisor to the government of Tanzania in Dar es Salaam on capital mobilisation and utilisation from the late 1960s to the early 1970s.
+After completing his studies at Wayne State University, Mwakikagile went to Aquinas College in Grand Rapids, Michigan, in 1976.
+One of his professors of economics and head of the economics department at Aquinas College was Kenneth Marin who once worked as an economic advisor to the government of Tanzania in Dar es Salaam on capital mobilisation and utilisation from the late 1960s to the early 1970s.
+He went to the same Catholic church President Nyerere did in Oyster Bay, Dar es Salaam.
 Before he went to Tanzania, Professor Marin was a member of the White House Consumer Advisory Council where he served on Wage and Price Control in the mid-1960s, appointed by President Lyndon B. Johnson.